bbauska/thom/README.md

 Google, Amazon and Apple as well as health care giants like UnitedHealth Group and CVS Health, have agreed to share patient data in the system.”
 Just what we all needed, right?
-These guys snooping into our private medical information and then sharing it all with Trump, Noem, Bondi, and ICE…
+These guys snooping into our private medical information and then sharing it all with Trump, Noem, Bondi, and ICE…</p>

-— Trump is threatening other countries with steep tariffs if they don’t change their sovereign foreign policy decisions.
+<p>Trump is threatening other countries with steep tariffs if they don’t change their sovereign
+foreign policy decisions.
 The Constitution says only Congress can impose tariffs; it’s unambiguous.
 The Emergency Powers Act that Trump is citing as justification for his imposing unilateral tariffs doesn’t even mention the word “tariffs.”
 What he’s doing is entirely illegal and no business is going